microsoftgraph/microsoft-graph-docs/api-reference/v1.0/resources/subscription.md

 # Subscription Resource Type
 A subscription allows a client app to receive notifications about data on the Microsoft Graph.
-Currently subscriptions are enabled for the following datasets:
+Currently, subscriptions are enabled for the following datasets:

 1. Mail, events, and contacts from Outlook
 1. Conversations from Office Groups.